Liaquat Ahamed: Life and work

-Liaquat Ahamed was born in Kenya, where his grandfather had emigrated to from Gujarat by way of Zanzibar in the late 19th century.
+Liaquat Ahamed was born in Kenya, where his grandfather had emigrated to from Gujarat, India, by way of Zanzibar in the late 19th century.
 He was educated at Rugby School in England, at Trinity College, Cambridge, and at Harvard University.

-Ahamed has worked at the World Bank in Washington D.C., where he headed the bank's investment division, and at the New York-based partnership of Fischer, Francis Trees and Watts, a fixed-income business and subsidiary of BNP Paribas, where he served as Chief Investment Officer and from 2001–2004 as Chief Executive.
+Ahamed worked at the World Bank in Washington D.C., where he headed the bank's investment division, and at the New York-based partnership of Fischer Francis Trees & Watts, a fixed-income business and subsidiary of BNP Paribas, where he served as Chief Investment Officer and from 2001 to 2004 as CEO.
 From October 2007 he has been a director of Aspen Insurance Holdings and in addition advises several hedge funds, including Rock Creek Group and The Rohatyn Group.
-He is a member of Board of Trustees at the Brookings Institution and is involved with the New America Foundation.
+He is (as of 2010) a member of Board of Trustees at the Brookings Institution and is involved with the New America Foundation.

 Through his production company, Red Wine Pictures, Ahamed was a producer on the 2006 film The Situation, set in Iraq.